rackerlabs/support-how-to/content/cloud-images/preparing-an-image-for-import-into-the-rackspace-opencloud.md

 provisioning-Optimized Storage for XenDesktop**.
 This enables you to create the correct image type for Rackspace cloud (VHD).

-For learn more about preparing an image on Linux, see [Cloud image creation format and process](/how-to/cloud-image-creation-format-and-process).
+To learn more about preparing an image on Linux, see [Cloud image creation format and process](/how-to/cloud-image-creation-format-and-process).

 ### Export images from another cloud